ameenTheprogramer/ameenTheprogramer/README.md

 - 👋 Hi, I’m ameen
+- 👀 I’m a web developer,
+- 🎬 a 3D artist,
-- 👀 I’m a web developer rn and that's it :)
+- 🎥 and a visual effects artist rn and that's it :)